hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 current processing callback and let the execution engine drain the outbox.

-### Data-processing callbacks

-Three callback methods are involved in data processing: `process()`, `completeEdge()`, and `complete()`.

-Processors can be stateful and don't need to be thread-safe.
-A single instance will be called by a single thread at a time, although not necessarily always the same thread.

-#### process()

-Jet passes the items received over a given edge by calling `process(ordinal, inbox)`.
-All items received since the last `process()` call are in the inbox, but also all the items the processor hasn't removed in a previous `process()` call.
-There is a separate instance of `Inbox` for each  inbound edge, so any given `process()` call involves items from only one edge.

-The processor should not remove an item from the inbox until it has fully processed it.
-This is important with respect to the cooperative
-behavior: the processor may not be allowed to emit all items corresponding to a given input item and may need to return from the `process()` call early, saving its state.
-In such a case the item should stay in the inbox so Jet knows the processor has more work to do even if no new items are received.

-#### completeEdge()

-Eventually each edge will signal its data stream is exhausted.
-When this happens, Jet calls the processor's `completeEdge()` with the ordinal of the completed edge.

-The processor may want to emit any number of items upon this event, and it may be prevented from emitting all due to a full outbox.
-In this case it may return `false` and will be called again later.

-#### complete()

-Jet calls `complete()` after all the edges are exhausted and all the `completeEdge()` methods called.
-It is the last method to be invoked on the processor before disposing of it.
-The semantics of the boolean return value are the same as in `completeEdge()`.

 ## Steps taken to create and initialize a job

 These are the steps taken to create and initialize a Jet job: